|Tuition fee type||Cost (per annum)|

 Traditionally, purely technical graduates lack a business and management perspective.
 Similarly, media studies graduates lack the necessary technical appreciation to work in this field.
 This programme bridges that gap and you will graduate not only with technical skills and sound/music appreciation, but also the business management awareness to succeed in the audio/music production industry.

 You will have access to state-of-the-art sound technology as well as staff with extensive knowledge and experience.
 You will develop skills in media technology, electronics, computer applications and studio technology and be trained in all aspects of live or recorded entertainment.
 Combined with the practical hands-on experience you will get if you choose to do a work placement, this will give you a significant advantage when it comes to securing your first job.
+Graduates from the programme have gone on to work for leading production companies such as Paradise Productions; while others have become leading DJs or global games music stars.

 You will have access to industrially-relevent teaching facilities at the Byrom Street campus including a dedicated 'live' recording area, radio and television studios and modern editing facilities.